 Just to the east of the covered section of the pazar is a large square dominated on the far side by a substantial modern mosque.
 A large hemisphere of steel and glass or Perspex covers an entrance to an underground extension of the pazar and, next to the hemisphere, more stalls exist where most people sell fruit, vegetables and herbs.
 I peered into the window of a shop selling everything required to ensure that a young male never forgot the day he was circumcised.

 The pazar, Elazig.

 For my evening meal I returned to where I had eaten lunch and ordered exactly the same food and drink again.
-It proved exactly what my body craved, so much so that I went for a walk to help digest the meal.
-At one point I passed one of those slightly suspect modern places, in this case partly in the open air, pretending to be an antik nargile café, even though it looked as if it had been set up only a few weeks’ earlier.
-It had suffered a fire earlier in the day, perhaps due to some faulty electrical wiring running along wooden columns supporting a flat wooden roof of cheap and hasty construction.
+It proved just what my body craved, so much so that I went for a walk to help digest the meal.
+At one point I passed one of those slightly suspect modern places, in this case partly in the open air, pretending to be an antik nargile café, even though it looked as if it had been set up only a few weeks earlier.
+It had suffered a fire earlier in the day, perhaps due to faulty electrical wiring running along wooden columns supporting a flat wooden roof of cheap and hasty construction.
 Staff were trying to salvage things from the wreckage.